SompongSoftwareEnterprise/GMO/use-cases/uc301-upload-lab-result.md

 Trigger
 -------
-Lab staff wishes to upload a lab result on the system
+Lab staff wishes to upload a lab result file on the system

 Preconditions
 -------------